alanshortis/short.is/src/posts/standards-and-ethics.md

 Obviously there are levels; a bridge failing offers much more risk to people than a website not working, but when websites manage healthcare, banking, benefits, and other essential services are not built to a standard, we need to think about what we're doing.

-_Update, December 2024:_ W3C have published [Ethical Web Principles](https://www.w3.org/TR/ethical-web-principles/), which is worth reading.
+> Since writing this, W3C have published [Ethical Web Principles](https://www.w3.org/TR/ethical-web-principles/), which is worth reading.